-BETRYAL has become a bitter reality for AIDS orphans Phiwe and Muzi Hlabisa.
+BETRAYAL has become a bitter reality for AIDS orphans Phiwe and Muzi Hlabisa.
 First death cheated them of their parents, and now greedy relatives have plundered the humble inheritance their parents gathered together after learning that they were HIV-positive.
 The betrayal of Phiwe and Muzi is made all the more difficult because government has no apparent plans for AIDS orphans.
 The growing numbers of orphans are thus wholly dependent on the ability of their relatives to keep them.

 Slight and serious,16-year-old Phiwe rarely smiles.
 His eyes are dull, hands twisting at one another as he tells of his misery in a flat monotone.